jochem725/deepdriver/README.md

 1. Launch the nodes required for traffic project:

-        ros2 launch traffic_launcher traffic_launcher.py
+        ros2 launch deepdriver_launcher deepdriver_launcher.py

 ### Enabling "traffic" mode using CLI:

-Once the traffic_launcher has been kicked-off, open up a adjacent new terminal as root user:
+Once the deepdriver_launcher has been kicked-off, open up a adjacent new terminal as root user:

 1. Switch to root user before you source the ROS2 installation: